LethalCompanyCommunity/ModdingWiki/docs/user-guide/modding/advanced/networking.md

 }
 ```

-This removes any subscribers, and continues to call the base OnNetworkSpawn method to allow any code that runs in that to still occur.
+This removes any subscribers and continues to call the base OnNetworkSpawn method to allow any code that runs in that to still occur.

-### Finallized Network Handler
+### Finalized Network Handler

 We finished!
 All that's left is to throw it all together into one script: